Home

 Best time: all year round on selected dates

-"A medieval capsule trapped by time and tide"—that's how Mont Saint Michel is described by poetic narrators, and honestly the site lives up to these words.
-A gothic-style monastery nestled 900 stair-steps atop of the mountain is named after Archangel Michael, and so is the mountain itself.
-Thanks to extremely high tides, rising water levels to 15 meters, the mountain lives a kind of double life.
-Imagine you see it surrounded by sea water some 600 meters off the land, and suddenly the water starts flowing away, and what was an island just recently is already a mountain stuck in shallow waters.
+"A medieval capsule trapped by time and tide"—that's how poetic narrators describe Mont Saint Michel, and honestly, the site lives up to these words.
+A gothic-style monastery nestled 900 stair-steps atop the mountain is named after Archangel Michael, and so is the mountain itself.
+Thanks to extremely high tides and rising water levels to 49 feet (15 meters), the mountain lives a kind of double life.
+Imagine you see it surrounded by sea water some 1968 feet (600 meters) off the land, and suddenly the water starts flowing away, and what was an island just recently is already a mountain stuck in shallow waters.

-In the past, the site truly used to be a part of mainland until sea water level rose, and this eventually led to the erosion of the coast.
-So today Mont Saint Michel is united with the land with a causeway.
+In the past, the site truly used to be a part of the mainland until the sea water level rose, and this eventually led to the erosion of the coast.
+So today, Mont Saint Michel is united with the land with a causeway.
+Around three million visitors make use of this causeway to witness the gem of Normandy drowning and rising from seawater.
+This number is even more striking when compared with the number of islands' fifty full-time residents.

 Practical info